igorzg/appix/docs/controller.md

       this.addFilter(F1, 10);
       this.addFilter(F2, 10);
       this.addFilter(F3, 10, 'home/index'); // will be executed only on home controller action index
-      this.addFilter(F3, 10, 'home/*'); // will be executed on all home controllers actions }
+      this.addFilter(F4, 10, 'home/*'); // will be executed on all home controllers actions this.addFilter(F5, 10, '*'); // apply on all controllers actions
+   }

  }